merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 For reproducibility, we provide the preworked Makefiles and run scripts for various systems, including Summit, Crusher, Spock, Delta, and ThetaGPU in the scripts folder.

+The table below reports the measured peak bandwidth in GB/s and its utilization of the theoretical model.
 <table>
 <thead>
   <tr>